kplas1/1701QCA-Assessment2/replicationproject/replication.md

 ![Image](flowchart.png)

+In this flowchart it shows the interactions for the shake and button presses.
+A battery will be connected to the microbit which will be connected to a speaker, so when these actions take place the microbit would get information from the inputs and then give outputs.

 ## Process documentation

 *In this section, include text and images that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
 Use the markdown reference for help in formatting the material.*